NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/README.md

 ## Updating the default fairfax import parameters JSON file
 From time to time the spreadsheet that defines how the Fairfax files are ingested will changed based on new information.
 When this happens, the json file found at `core/src/main/resources/default-fairfax-import-parameters.json` needs updating to reflect the changes in the source spreadsheet.

+### Export original spreadsheet in csv format
-First, export the original spreadsheet in `.csv` format with the file separator as `|` and save it, replacing `core/src/main/resources/nz/govt/natlib/tools/sip/generation/fairfax/default-fairfax-import-spreadsheet.csv`.
+First, export the original spreadsheet in `.csv` format with the file separator as `|` and save it.

-The task `updateDefaultFairfaxImportParameters` then updates that JSON file.
+### Copy exported spreadsheet to default-fairfax-import-spreadsheet.csv
+Copy the exported csv spreadsheet to:
+`core/src/main/resources/nz/govt/natlib/tools/sip/generation/fairfax/default-fairfax-import-spreadsheet.csv`.

+### Execute the build task updateDefaultFairfaxImportParameters
+Execute the gradle task `updateDefaultFairfaxImportParameters`, which takes the csv spreadsheet and converts it to a JSON file, which is then used for the actual processing:
 ```
 gradle updateDefaultFairfaxImportParameters -PfairfaxSpreadsheetImportFilename="core/src/main/resources/nz/govt/natlib/tools/sip/generation/fairfax/default-fairfax-import-spreadsheet.csv"
 ```

+### Check in the changes and build a new version of the jar
-Changes should then be checked in and a new version of this jar built.
+Changes should then be checked in and a new version of this jar built, which will have the new JSON processing resource file.

 ## Contributors